yilong2001/avro-kafka-strom-hbases/README.md

 # avro-kafka-strom-hbases
-consume kafka Avro data into storm, deserialize avrò into object and save them into bases
+consume kafka Avro data into storm, deserialize avro into object and save them into bases

 ##Pre-Requisites
 - 1, kafka